Thursday, February 25, 2021

 Seven Continents Building / O'Hare Rotunda Building original ceiling plan and staircase details.

 Gertrude Kerbis's daughter, Kim, said: "Trailblazing Chicagoan Gertrude Lempp Kerbis became an architect at a time when most women in the field were either receptionists, secretaries, or relegated to the interior departments despite their qualifications.
-Inspired by and then studying and working with modern masters, she forged a unique career that merged her engineering passions with her modernist aesthetic; fierce independence with a desire to strengthen the architectural community (particularly for women); and her continued pursuit of individual architectural excellence with a desire to pass those skills on to the next generation of architects.
+Inspired by and then studying and working with modern masters, she forged a unique career that merged her engineering passions with her modernist aesthetic, fierce independence with a desire to strengthen the architectural community (particularly for women), and her continued pursuit of individual architectural excellence with a desire to pass those skills on to the next generation of architects.
 Modern architecture made its mark on Gertrude Lempp Kerbis, and in return, she left her mark on it."

 THE SEVEN CONTINENTS RESTAURANT

-Because many of the diners had planes to catch, the kitchen tended to crank out the food quickly.
+The dining room was black and dark brown; the soft, low-backed booths closest to the windows afford views of several American gates, and a couple of the restaurant's names suggest a global menu.
+Still, in fact, the selections were all-American.
+There was a lot of seafood among the selections, all fresh, flown in fresh daily.
+The Seven Continents restaurant's signature entree was made from Chicken Kyiv from scratch.
+Many diners had planes to catch, and the kitchen tended to crank out the food quickly.
 The atmosphere was rather like a 'round-the-clock pre-theater hour.'
 Diners tend not to dawdle.
 On the plus side, the food hit the table hot; the waiters seem to know instinctively who's on a timetable and who isn't, and diners never feel rushed.

 Seven Continents restaurant closed in November 1994.